 “[The] expiration date is the date the manufacturer recommends discarding the product,” he explains. “[The ‘best by’ and ‘sell by’ dates indicate] when the manufacturer recommends the food be sold and used by.
 This doesn’t ensure the food is fresh, only that it can still be sold and should not be spoiled.”

-Different kinds of dog food have different expiration dates: Chavez notes that conventional kibble and wet dog foods can have a shelf life of up to two years; fresh frozen pet foods will last a few months in the freezer; and fresh ultra-processed pet foods will expire in a few weeks.
-All dog foods will go badly more quickly after the packaging is open, he adds.
+Different kinds of dog food have different expiration dates: Dr. Chavez notes that conventional kibble and wet dog foods can have a shelf life of up to two years; fresh frozen pet foods will last a few months in the freezer; and fresh ultra-processed pet foods will expire in a few weeks.
+All dog foods will spoil more quickly after the packaging is open, he adds.

 Does Dry Dog Food Expire?

 Dry dog food does expire.
-Unopened, a bag of dry dog food can last up to two years, says Chavez.
-Once the bag is opened, it is only good for a few weeks.
+Unopened, a bag of dry dog food can last up to two years, says Dr. Chavez.
+Once the bag is opened, it should be used within 4-6 weeks.

 Does Wet Dog Food Expire?